 A vaccine is a substance used to stimulate the production of antibodies and deliver immunity against one or several diseases.
 It is prepared from the causative agent of a disease, its products, or a synthetic substitute, treated to act as an antigen without inducing the disease.
 COVID-19 affects different people in different ways.
 Most infected people may develop mild to moderate illness and recover even without hospitalization.
-Proper vaccine storage and handling practices play a very important role in protecting individuals and communities from vaccine-preventable diseases.
+Proper vaccine storage and handling practices play a critical role in protecting individuals and communities from vaccine-preventable diseases.
 Vaccine quality is the shared accountability of everyone, from the time vaccine is manufactured until it is administered.

 WHO information regarding covid-19 vaccination

 As of 30 September 2021, 6.27 billion COVID-19 vaccine doses had been administered worldwide.
 45.4% of the worldwide population has received at least one dose.
-27.97 million vaccines were then being administered every day.
+27.97 million vaccines were then administered every day.
 But only 2.3% of people in low-income countries had received at least a first vaccine by September 2021, according to official reports from national health agencies, which is collated by Our World in Data.
 During a pandemic on the rapid timeline and scale of COVID-19 cases in 2020, international organizations like the World Health Organization and Coalition for Epidemic Preparedness Innovations, vaccine inventors, governments, and industry evaluated the distribution of the covid-19 vaccines.
-Individual countries producing a vaccine may be persuaded to favor the highest bidder for manufacturing or provide first-service to their own country.
+Individual countries producing a vaccine may be persuaded to favor the highest bidder for manufacturing or provide the first service to their own country.

-Concerns exist about whether some countries producing vaccines may impose protectionist controls by export restrictions that would stockpile a COVID 19 vaccine for their own population.
+Concerns exist about whether some countries producing vaccines may impose protectionist controls by export restrictions that would stockpile a COVID-19 vaccine for their own population.
 The Chinese government pledged in May that a successful Chinese vaccine would become a global, public good, implying sufficient doses would be manufactured for both national and global distribution.
 In June, the Serum Institute of India – a major manufacturer of global vaccines – reached a licensing agreement with AstraZeneca to make 1 billion doses of vaccine for low-and-middle-income countries, of which half of the doses would go to India.
 Similar preferential homeland distribution may exist if a vaccine is manufactured in Australia.
 In the concluding half of February 2021, it was reported that wealthy and influential people from Canada and European countries flew to the United Arab Emirates to secure early access to the vaccine.
 The UAE has been endorsing Dubai as a vaccine holiday hub for the super-rich, who can pay a hefty amount to skip the queue and get inoculated before the vulnerable ones.
 As restrictions on vaccine eligibility were lowered in the United States, wealthier individuals from other countries with unhurried vaccination rates were reportedly traveling to the United States to be vaccinated.
-In Europe, several travel agencies are offering vaccine vacations facilities.
+In Europe, several travel agencies are offering vaccine vacation facilities.

-Vaccination related cold chain issues
+Vaccination-related cold chain issues

-The Bullwhip effect occurs when a change in the consumer demand causes supply chain participants to order more goods in order to meet the demand thereof.
+The Bullwhip effect occurs when a change in consumer demand causes supply chain participants to order more goods in order to meet the demand.
 When you’re dealing with a cold chain, the bullwhip effect can get even more complicated since the goods involved therein are more sensitive to issues caused by delays or disturbances of any kind.
 Basically, it is what the name says, a bullwhip effect, like a whip handle that creates a ripple effect of fluctuation with even a little whip, the change in demand also multiplies at each level, just like with an actual whip.